Ours was very good, all went according to plan.

 Back at work today, seemingly for a one off so got a regular day ticket, that's thirty seven pounds fifty I won't see again.
 Happy new price rises South Eastern Trains!
 Plus I needed two goes on the tube, another eight quid, or only three pounds if I agree to let THE MAN monitor my every move - better known as anoyster card.
 I've not bought many tube tickets for a while (been on a regular weekly travel card for the past couple of months), so I'd forgotten how huge the difference was.
 It seems a bit rum to me, part of getting people used to being monitored by making the pay for the privelege of not being monitored.
 What choice did I have?
 I quickly stole as many handbags as I could to make up the difference.
 No, I borrowed the lovely wife's emergency pay as you go oyster card, and she walked, and big brother is no wiser as to my movements today.

 I've really had a lovely couple of weeks off, it was no fun to be back up at 6am this morning, and to have that whopper of a journey home again.
 It makes you appreciate actually being home all the more though I suppose.

-Paul Clarke's blog - I live in Hythe in Kent.
+Paul Clarke's blog - I live in Hythe in the deep South.
 Wed to Clare and father to two, I am a full stack web engineer, + I do js / Node, some ruby, python, php etc. I like pubs, running, eating, home-automation + other diy jiggery-pokery, history, genealogy, TV, squirrels, pirates, lego, and TIME TRAVEL.